viamrobotics/docs/content/en/docs/getting-started/linux-install.md

 The service is an AppImage and will check for updates and self-update automatically each time the service is started.
 Self-updates can take a couple of minutes, so the service may sometimes take a moment to start while this runs.
 You can disable this by commenting out the ExecPre line (the one with --aix-update on it) in the service file.

 ### Controlling the System Service
-After setting up the system service above, the AppImage binary will be located at /usr/local/bin/viam-server, and a systemd service file will be placed at /etc/systemd/system/viam-server.service.
+After setting up the system service above, the AppImage binary will be located at <file>/usr/local/bin/viam-server</file>, and a systemd service file will be placed at <file>/etc/systemd/system/viam-server.service</file>.

 To control the systemd service (viam-server) use the following commands:
-- Start `sudo systemctl start viam-server`
+- Start: `sudo systemctl start viam-server`
-- Stop `sudo systemctl stop viam-server`
+- Stop: `sudo systemctl stop viam-server`
-- Enable (start automatically after boot) `sudo systemctl enable viam-server`
+- Enable (start automatically after boot): `sudo systemctl enable viam-server`
-- Disable `sudo systemctl disable viam-server`
+- Disable: `sudo systemctl disable viam-server`
     - Note this disables the at-boot startup, but does not stop any currently-running service.
-- View logs `sudo journalctl --unit=viam-server`
+- View logs: `sudo journalctl --unit=viam-server`
     - If the robot is able to connect with the Viam app, logs can be viewed in the Logs tab at [app.viam.com](app.viam.com).

 If you want to run the binary directly, be sure to stop the service first, then run `sudo /usr/local/bin/viam-server path/to/my/config.json`.
 Note that on a Raspberry Pi, viam-server must always run as root in order to access the DMA subsystem for GPIO.